djipco/webmidi/website/api/classes/Note.md

 **Type**: number<br />

-The MIDI number of the note.
+The MIDI number of the note (`0` - `127`).
 This number is derived from the note identifier using C4 as a reference for middle C.

 ### `.octave` {#octave}